Shellfish-themed Art Competitions (Adult and Youth)

 Connecticut Sea Grant Omnibus RFP 2016-2018- CLOSED

-The Connecticut Sea Grant College Program (CTSG)'s next funding period is February 1, 2016 to January 31, 2018.
+The Connecticut Sea Grant College Program (CTSG)'s next funding period is February 1, 2018 to January 31, 2020.
+Check back in January 2017 for more information.
 CTSG supports applied research, education, and outreach activities to achieve healthy coastal and marine ecosystems and consequent public benefits, focusing on Connecticut, Long Island Sound and its watershed.
 Applied projects with clear relevance to Connecticut’s marine and coastal resources are given priority.